-Over the last few years, I have spent considerable time contemplating how to connect my dots to yours while also being sensitive to everyone’s preferred way of absorbing “new dots.”
-This is not an easy task because it implies I have to find one approach to fit the preferences of more than one combination of brain functions.
+Over the last few years, I have spent considerable time contemplating how to articulate to an audience that in addition to having different backgrounds, also has differences in how their brains prefer to organize the information absorbed from the outside world.
+This is not an easy task because it implies that I have to find one approach that fits multiple combinations of brain functions.
+Eight of them to be exact.

 We all have moments where we come to a pinnacle of insight on something we have been quietly pondering.
-Unfortunately, we don’t always remember the path our minds took to get there, nor do we have someone nearby to share it with.
-I personally started practicing the process of tracing back my steps to new insights almost 20 years ago when I was deeply consumed with what I call the “Ultimate Human Dilemma.”
-Now I will share with you this morning’s path over the stepping stones that helped me see a different way to connect my dots to yours.
+Unfortunately, we don’t always remember the path our minds took to get there.
+More than 20 years ago I started carrying a small notepad and pencil in order to jot down the key elements that would lead me to what I call the common denominators.
+This means that no matter how you approach the dilemma you are contemplating, you keep arriving to the same connective tissue, if you will.
+This was when I realized what is what I call the “Ultimate Human Dilemma.”
+Now, I will share with you this morning’s path that helped me see a different way to connect my dots to yours.

 It started with the realization that innovation cannot be bureaucratized.
-The only way innovation happens inside of a stone-walled bureaucracy is by rogue forces.
-History has repeatedly proven this within large corporations as well as nations and civilizations.
-If you have read any of my previous blogs, you may have seen one that reveals the WiFi we all have that allows us to “synapse” with other people.
-This then brought me back to the “why.”
-Why am I trying to connect my proverbial dots to yours?
+The only way innovation happens inside of a bureaucracy that has anti-visionary decision-makers is by internal rogue ground forces.
+History has repeatedly proven this within large corporations as well as governments and institutions.
+Only through the process of synapsing can these creativity-stifling forces be overcome.
+This realization brought me back to the “why.”
+Why am I trying so hard to find a way to connect my proverbial “dots” to yours?

-Continuing on this path, I next separated more terms that are not always understood the same way by the average person.
-Let’s start with the definition of ‘personality’ — a set of individual differences that are affected by the development of an individual such as values, attitudes, personal memories, social relationships, habits, and skills.
+We often hear and use the word personality, however, we likely do not know the exact definition.
+The definition is a set of individual differences that are affected by the development of an individual such as values, attitudes, personal memories, social relationships, habits, and skills.

 The word personality is derived from the Latin word persona, meaning mask much like the one you would find in the theater.
 Your personality is, therefore, the mask you wear, which is a manifestation over time.
 It is shaped by the conditions and circumstances in your life and how you manage them from the “1,2 combination” brain hardware and software functions given to you by your biological parents.